Last updated on July 28, 2021

 How long does protection from the vaccine last?

 We don’t know how long protection lasts for those who are vaccinated.
 Experts are working to learn more about both natural immunity and vaccine-induced immunity, and the CDC will keep the public informed as new evidence becomes available.
 What we do know is that COVID-19 has caused very serious illness and death for a lot of people.
 If you get COVID-19, you also risk giving it to loved ones who may get very sick.
 Getting a COVID-19 vaccine is a safer choice.

 How many shots do I need?

-The currently authorized vaccines to prevent COVID-19 in the United States require 2 shots to get the most protection.
+Two of the currently authorized vaccines to prevent COVID-19 in the United States require two shots to get the most protection.
 The third, the Janssen vaccine from Johnson & Johnson, requires only one shot.

 - Pfizer-BioNTech doses should be given 3 weeks (21 days) apart

 - Moderna doses should be given 1 month (28 days) apart